airi314/DeepLearning2021/Project_1/README.md

 # Project 1

 ### TO-DO
-* tracking learning process iteration by iteration (visualization of edges’ weights) as well as a propagated error (visualization of an error on each edge)
+* tracking propagated error (visualization of an error on each edge) iteration by iteration
-* visualization of a training set and classification/regression result (as a background)
-* two different loss functions for both classification and regression
+* second loss function for classification
 * maybe stop condition
 * test on MNIST dataset